-Airbnb has also presented a unique opportunity for homeowners with the entry of local renters into the Airbnb marketplace, opening the door to shorter-term renters who are willing to forego the traditional rental in favor of a more personalized and flexible rental.
+Airbnb opens the door to shorter-term renters who are willing to forego the traditional rental in favor of a more personalized rental.

 With rental rates already so high in Santa Cruz, we stop for a moment to examine the rental market from the homeowner’s perspective.

-Compared to long-term rentals, the is minimal-to-no registration needed to convert your home into a rental.
-Some cities actually encourage homeowners to become long-term rental homeowners instead of Airbnb landlords.
-There are a few unique cases of cities that require rental homeowners to register their rental if it is a Section 8 or rent controlled property.
+There are a few unique cases of cities that requiring rental homeowners to register their rental, such as if it is a Section 8 or rent-controlled property.

 Save over 60% on leasing services in Santa Cruz

 Sign up your rental home and live easy.

 If your HOA policy does allow for Airbnb, be sure to make any necessary adjustments to your rental rates to allow for any additional HOA fees.

 Most Airbnbs are located within communities with great amenities.
 The insurance and maintenance of these facilities are reflected in your HOA costs.